Kurt Reuss: Ozzie, to me the key issue in the Path America offering is the 'related party' aspect...

 SEC Rule 10b-5: How the SEC defines Fraud

-John Tishler: SEC Rule 10b-5 is what I’d call the primary rule of liability we’re concerned about in EB5 offerings.
+John Tishler: SEC Rule 10b-5 is what I’d call the primary rule of liability we’re concerned about in EB5 offerings or EB5 projects.
 It applies to any offering of securities that has any jurisdictional nexus to the United States.
 Jurisdictional nexus simply means that some mode of interstate commerce was used: the telephone, an email, postal delivery.
 I think it is impossible to imagine an EB5 transaction taking place that did not somehow avail itself of the means of interstate commerce in the United States.
 10b-5 is going to apply.

 So what happens when you’re liable under Rule 10b-5?
-The remedies are damages—generally any damages that the investor can prove, and also a right of rescission, i.e. the right to get your money back.
+The remedies are damages—generally any damages that the investor can prove, and also a right of rescission, which is the right to get your money back.
 The 10b-5 remedy is available against anybody who was responsible for the misstatement or the omission.

-Kurt Reuss: I also want to mention to issuers that going to market with a Regulation S offering does not provide any exclusion from fraudulent activity.
+Kurt (host): I also want to mention that issuers going to market with a 'Regulation S' offering does not provide any exclusion from fraudulent activity.